 At its core we recognize that the work of the next 10 years for the ADA will be a series of partnerships.
-In the earlier days we have explored the partnership between educators, parents and students, the partnership between employers and employees, the partnership between philanthropy and the not-for-profit sector, and the partnership of those who create, produce and market the material through which we see the world.
-Today, we will look at the partnership inherent in different types of leadership: in our democracy, between the governing and the governed.
+In the earlier sessions we explored the partnership between educators, parents and students, the partnership between employers and employees, the partnership between philanthropy and the not-for-profit sector, and the partnership of those who create, produce and market the material through which we see the world.
+In this session, we looked at the partnership inherent in different types of leadership: in our democracy, between the governing and the governed.

 Sen. Chris Van Hollen was elected to the United States Senate by the people of Maryland in November 2016.
 Van Hollen is committed to fighting every day to ensure that our state and our country live up to their full promise of equal rights, equal justice, and equal opportunity.
 Senator Van Hollen believes that every child deserves the opportunity to pursue their dreams and benefit from a quality education, and that anyone willing to work hard should be able to find a good job.
 That’s why his top priorities include creating more and better jobs, strengthening small businesses, and increasing educational and job training opportunities for individuals of all ages and in every community.